-As a job seeker, you might feel uncertain of your future without knowing whether or not your interview was successful.
-Or worse, having an interview be successful but simply not putting forth enough effort to stand out from the rest of the candidates who performed well in their interviews.
+As a job seeker, you might feel uncertain of your future without knowing whether or not the interview was successful.
+Or worse, having an interview be successful but simply not putting forth enough effort to stand out from the rest of the candidates who performed well too.
 Writing a follow-up interview email is considered a normal part of the job search process for a job candidate.
 And for employers, receiving these letters and emails is a regular part of hiring for a role.

 How to Write a Follow-up Email

-Before using an email template provided, you should consider what’s required to customize or write your personalized follow-up email.
-All emails should be personalized to the experience you and the HR manager, recruiter, hiring manager, or interviewer shared.
+Before using an email template provided, consider what’s required to customize or write the personalized follow-up email.
+All emails should be personalized to the experience the candidate and the HR manager, recruiter, hiring manager, or interviewer shared.

 Use a catchy subject line

-Did you send a thank you email after your job interview?
-If you did, then you should directly reply to that email and follow-up.
-If you didn’t, consider an email subject line that refers to something unique you both shared in the interview.
-For example, did you both speak about a sports team you shared in common?
+Did you send a thank you email after the job interview?
+If so, then you should directly reply to that email and follow-up in that "thread".
+If not, consider an email subject line that refers to something unique that was shared in the interview.
+For example, was a sports team shared in the interview?
 If so, use that as the subject line.

 Here are some examples: